conwetlab/WMarket/doc/installation-guide.rst

 WMarket.

-WMarket itself is a Java Web Application, packaged in a WAR file and relys on a SQL database.
+WMarket itself is a Java Web Application, packaged in a WAR file and relies on a SQL database.

 -------------------
 System Requirements